jeremy9959/Mathematics-for-Machine-Learning/chapters/03-probability.md

 - test negative and infected (S-) -- this is a *false negative*.
 - test negative and not infected (W-) -- this is a *true negative*.

+This [ICD10 report](https://www.icd10monitor.com/false-positives-in-pcr-tests-for-covid-19) claimsthat the chance
-The [CDC says](https://www.icd10monitor.com/false-positives-in-pcr-tests-for-covid-19) that the chance of a false positive
+of a false positive
 -- that is, the percentage of samples from well people that incorrectly yields a positive result -- is about one-half of one percent, or 5 in 1000.

+(Disclaimer: these numbers are unverified and are used for illustration purposes only.)

 In other words,
 $$
 P(+|W) = P(W+)/P(W) = 5/1000=1/200
 $$

-On the other hand, the CDC tells us that chance of a false negative is 1 in 4, so
+On the other hand, the same source tells us that chance of a false negative is 1 in 4, so
 $$
 P(-|S) = P(S-)/P(S) = .25.
 $$
-Since $P(S-)+P(S+)=P(S).$ since every test is either positive or negative, we have
+Since every test is either positive or negative, $P(S-)+P(S+)=P(S)$ and so
 $$
 P(+|S) = .75.
 $$

-Suppose furthermore that the overall incidence of COVID-19 in the population is p.
+Suppose furthermore that the overall incidence of COVID-19 in the population is $p$.
 In other words, $P(S)=p$ so $P(W)=1-p$.
 Then
 $$P(S+)=P(S)P(+|S)=.75p$$
 and